trapcodeio/api2mailer-server/readme.md

 await transporter.sendMail({/* Mail Options */});
 ```

-The difference between both is: `api2mailer` proxies your data to your `api2mailer-server` endpoint to send your mail.
+The difference between both is: `api2mailer` proxies your data to your `api2mailer-server` endpoint which then sends your mail on the remote server.